 - UK Active Kids have released #NikeMoveCrew which sets weekly and daily missions for children to take part in that helps towards their 60 minutes of daily recommended activity

 - Sport England's #StayInWorkOut campaign has a dedicated page with a variety of activities to follow for all ages.
 This includes home workouts, activities to do with your children, accessible activities and mindfulness programmes

-- Les Mills have provided free access to their online exercise classes through a 60 day free trial of their ‘On Demand’ service
+- Les Mills have provided free access to their online exercise classes through a Les Mills on demand free trial of their 'On Demand' service

 - There are free workouts available at the Fitness Blender website that also provides healthy recipe ideas and healthy living guidance